geigerf/STAG_slim/README.md

 ## Introduction
-This is an adaptation of the Pytorch based code for object classification and object estimation methods presented in the paper "Learning the signatures of the human grasp using a scalable tactile glove".
+This is an adaptation of the Pytorch based code for object classification and object estimation methods presented in the paper _Subramanian Sundaram, Petr Kellnhofer, Yunzhu Li, Jun-Yan Zhu, Antonio Torralba and Wojciech Matusik.
+“Learning the signatures of the human grasp using a scalable tactile glove”.
+Nature, 2019_.
 It uses only the classification network, not the weight estimation network and the training/test loss evolution over number of epochs is saved.